 Day 7

-Begin your day with a visit to the indigenous village of San Juan Chamula, located about 10 km from San Cristóbal de las Casas.
+Begin your day with Chamula & Zinacantán Guided Tour.
+San Juan Chamula is an indigenous village, located about 10 km from San Cristóbal de las Casas.
 The majority of the residents in this municipality are indigenous and communicate in their native language.
 When you’re in Chamula, it truly feels like you’ve traveled back in time.
-After exploring Chamula, you can head over to Zinacantan, another nearby village.
-There, you can explore the local church and observe some traditional weaving techniques.
+After exploring Chamula, you'll head over to Zinacantan, another nearby village.
+There, you'll explore the local church and observe some traditional weaving techniques.

 San Juan Chamula |